danielyou0230/tensorflow/tensorflow/lite/micro/kernels/vexriscv/utils/README.md

 ```

 ### Launch GDB
-First you need to find a proper GDB executable for your target architecture, here, we will follow Antmicro's repo and use the riscv GDB from zephyr
+First you need to find a proper GDB executable for your target architecture, here, we will follow Antmicro's repo and use the riscv GDB executable from zephyr

 Usage:
 ```